SharinaS/Cloud-Engineering-Fundamentals/api_gateway.md

 It will distribute traffic.

-Typical usage: Lambda functions
+Typical usage: API Gateway + Lambda functions

-> Increase performance of the API Gateway:
-> * Enable caching
-> * Set throttling limits
+## Services API Gateway Works Well With

+EC2

+Lambda

+Any web app

 ## How it Works

 * Users make a call to the API Gateway from a mobile or desktop, etc source.
 * Depending on the call, traffic is passed to:
-  * lambda
+  * Lambda
   * EC2
-  * writing to DynamoDB
+  * DynamoDB

-## What it Can Do

-* Define a RESTful API
+  * Kinesis
+  * etc

+## API Types

+### RESTful APIs

+Build RESTful APIs optimized for serverless workloads and HTTP backends using HTTP APIs.
+HTTP APIs are the best choice for building APIs that only require API proxy functionality.
+If your APIs require API proxy functionality and API management features in a single solution, API Gateway also offers REST APIs.

+### Websocket APIs

+Build real-time two-way communication applications, such as chat apps and streaming dashboards, with WebSocket APIs.
+API Gateway maintains a persistent connection to handle message transfer between your backend service and your clients.

+## Use Cases

+> Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic management, authorization and access control, monitoring, and API version management.

+Build RESTful APIs

 * Exposes HTTPS endpoints

+Enables you to build RESTful APIs and WebSocket APIs that are optimized for serverless workloads

-* Connect to services like Lambda & DynamoDB - serverless connection!
+Connect to services like Lambda & DynamoDB - serverless connection!

-* Send each API endpoint to a different target
+Traffic control: Send each API endpoint to a different target

-* Runs efficiently w/low cost
-* Scales effortlessly
-  * No need for autoscaling groups
+Lets you bypass needing autoscaling groups - it scales effortlessly

-* Track and control usage by API key
+Track and control usage by API key

-* Connect to CloudWatch to log all requests for monitoring
-* Maintain multiple version of your API
+Maintain multiple version of your API

 * Ie, test and dev version versus production API

+## Billing

+Runs efficiently w/low cost.

+Amazon API Gateway has no minimum fees or startup costs.
+You pay only for the API calls you receive and the amount of data transferred out.

-## Prevent Attacks
+## Security

 You can throttle API Gateway requests to prevent attacks

+API Gateway supports AWS Certificate Manager, so you can get free SSL/TSL certs

 ## CloudWatch

 You can log results to CloudWatch

+## Performance Considerations

+To Increase performance of the API Gateway:

+> * Enable caching
+> * Set throttling limits

-## Configure and Deploy
+# Configure and Deploy

 ### How to Configure an API Gateway